raas-dev/artery/bicep/README.md

 ![Azure resources created for staging](../docs/azure_stg_resources.png)

-Now going to App Service or the testing slot's URL, you will see the following:
+Now going to App Service or the slot's URL, you will see the following:

 ![App Service hello world page](../docs/appservice_hello.png)